lauramariel/ncm-ops-lab/prismops_rightsize_lab/prismops_rightsize_lab.rst

    .. figure:: images/addparse.png

 #.
 Use the **Parameters** link to fill in the **string5** parameter exposed from the webhook trigger.
 In our example this will be the condition passed in from the API call.
 We have the format options for JSON, XML and Regex.
 This example we’ll use a JSON path.
-The input from the webhook will in in the format **{"message":"The request was approved.","status":"approved"}** or **{"message":"The request was denied.","status":"denied"}**.
+The input from the webhook will be in the format ``{"message":"The request was approved.","status":"approved"}** or **{"message":"The request was denied.","status":"denied"}``.
 We will picking out the status field as **string5** to check if the request was approved or denied.
 Fill in the other fields according to the screen below.
 Then click **Add Action** to add the next action.

    .. figure:: images/editparse.png